JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 Kotlin compile tasks no longer inherit the Gradle `AbstractCompile` task that has the `sourceCompatibility` and `targetCompatibility` inputs, making them unavailable in Kotlin users' scripts.

-Other breaking changes in compile tasks you may encounter are described below.
+Other breaking changes in compile tasks:

 **What's the best practice now?**